 Adult slow worms can measure up to 50cm in length, weighing 100g.
 As for what they eat, they survive on slow-moving invertebrates, snails and slugs.

 The female slow worm is brown and can have dark stripes on both sides of the body, or just dark sides.
 Meanwhile, the male is grey-brown and doesn’t have any stripes.
-Some males have blue spots on them, but not all.
+Some male snakes lizards and slow worms have blue spots on them, but not all.

-The smooth snake is extremely rare in the UK, so it’s not often you would spot one of these.
+The smooth snake is extremely rare among UK native reptiles, so it’s not often you would spot one of these.
 They are non-venomous and only live in a few places.
 For their habitat, they will choose a sandy heathland, much like the sand lizard.
 Because they are cold-blooded, they hibernate from October to April.
 The average lifespan of the smooth snake is 20 years, and its length is 50-70cm.

 The smooth snake is often mistaken for the adder snake since they look very similar.
 The smooth snake is thinner, has a dark coloured pattern on its back, is dark brown or grey and has very round pupils.
 The snake causes no harm to humans and is a constrictor.
 Its prey consists of nestlings, insects, slow worms, and sand lizards.

-Even rarer is the sand lizard.
+Even rarer among UK native reptiles is the sand lizard.
 This is listed as one of the rarest species of all in the UK.
 Just like the smooth snake, it prefers to live in the sandy heathland, which isn’t ideal since the smooth snake is its predator.
 They are also listed as the only egg-laying lizard species that reside in the UK and its population is currently decreasing.

 The average lifespan is 12 years, and they are just 20cm in length.
 They can be brown or grey, have two stripes down the back and their markings look like small eyes.

-Then we have a much more common reptile species which is the common lizard.
+Then we have a much more common UK native reptiles which is the common lizard.
 Its lifespan is only six years, and it can be found in many places throughout the UK.
 It can adapt better to its surroundings, which means its habitat is varied.

-The adder, also called the Common European Viper or Vipera Berus, is a bit more formidable as this is the only venomous snake in the UK.
+The adder also counted among the more common UK native reptiles, also called the Common European Viper or Vipera Berus, is a bit more formidable as this is the only venomous snake in the UK.
 It’s uncommon for it to be aggressive to humans, so it’s not generally a big concern.
 It is known for swallowing its prey whole.

 The adder can be found in woodlands, moorlands and heathland and can be spotted from March to October.
 It can be up to 80cm in length and has an average life expectancy of 15 years.
 The population is listed as “least concern”.